laverdet/isolated-vm/README.md

 other processes are trying to do work, or if you have more than `require('os').cpus().length` isolates currently doing work in the same nodejs process.

+##### `isolate.referenceCount` *[number]*
+Returns the total count of active `Reference` instances that belong to this isolate.
+Note that in certain cases many `Reference` instances in JavaScript will point to the same underlying reference handle, in which case this number will only reflect the underlying reference handle.
+This happens when you transfer a `Reference` instance via some method which accepts transferable values.
+This will also include underlying reference handles created by isolated-vm like `Script` or `Context` objects.

 ### Class: `Context` *[transferable]*
 A context is a sandboxed execution environment within an isolate.
 Each context contains its own built-in objects and global space.